 Wieland’s deep fascination and love for Thomson and for Canada is revealed through the bookwork published alongside her 1971 True Patriot Love exhibition at the National Gallery of Canada (its first solo exhibition for a living Canadian woman artist).
 In it, Wieland effectively subsumed a government-issued compendium of arctic flora by infiltrating it with needlework, annotations, and photos taken by Tom Thomson.
 This bookwork planted the seeds for her 1976 feature-length film The Far Shore, which is interpreted as an allegory about love, Tom Thomson, and the tensions between English and French Canada.
 Alongside masterwork quilts, drawings, paintings and photographs from public and private collections, the exhibition will feature this film, as well as her experimental film Reason Over Passion.

 With a focus on a play with nationality, gender and sexuality, Passion Over Reason will present a new perspective on two iconic, trailblazing Canadian artists.
-This exploration will also include a consideration of contemporary artists responding to the lore of Tom Thomson, with a special focus on a series of commissioned artworks by Zachari Logan, involving an art installation in the Thomson Shack on the McMichael grounds.
-Visitors may engage with the artist at work in Thomson’s Shack from June 24 through July 8, 2017.
+This exploration will also include a series of commissioned artworks by Zachari Logan, involving an installation in the Thomson Shack on the McMichael grounds.
+Visitors may engage with the artist at work in Thomson’s Shack from June 26 through July 8, 2017.

 Curator: Sarah Stanners